People's Army (Poland)

 The Armia Ludowa was formed from the Gwardia Ludowa ("People's Guard") to aid the creation of a pro-Soviet communist government in Poland and, along with the National Armed Forces, refused to join the structures of the Polish Underground State and Home Army.
 It participated in a number of uprisings and supported Red Army offensives through Poland.
 The Armia Ludowa became part of the new Polish People's Army of the Soviet Polish Armed Forces in the East after seven months of existence.

 The Armia Ludowa was heroized in the Polish People's Republic with its size and actions being exaggerated in propaganda in communist Poland.
-Since the fall of communism in Poland, the Armia Ludowa has been classified as a Soviet partisan movement rather than part of the Polish resistance due to their close affiliation with the Soviet Union which de facto controlled it and its predecessors.
+Since the fall of communism in Poland, the Armia Ludowa has been classified as more of a Soviet partisan movement by modern-day Poland rather than part of the Polish resistance due to their close affiliation with the Soviet Union which de facto controlled it and its predecessors.

 Background

 In September 1939, the Second Polish Republic was invaded by both Nazi Germany and the Soviet Union, one month after the signing of the Molotov-Ribbentrop Pact.
 On 1 September, the Germans launched their invasion of Poland from the west, considered the beginning of World War II.
 On 17 September, the Soviets launched their own invasion of Poland from the east.
 There was no formal declaration of war by either side, but Polish forces were defeated within a month and forced the Polish state to operate in exile and underground.
 Poland itself was divided into spheres of influence and annexed by the two powers roughly along the Curzon Line.
 The Polish government-in-exile established in London maintained contacts with the Polish Underground State, its representatives in Occupied Poland.

 Following the German invasion of the Soviet Union in 1941, communist supporters in Poland, aided by Soviet advisers, had formed partisan units and created their own independent underground organization, whose aims were to support the Red Army against German forces.
 In 1943, following revelations about the Katyn massacre and the Polish government-in-exile's insistence on investigation, the Soviet Union broke off diplomatic relations and intended to establish a competing government for Poland.
 Communist Polish partisans became increasingly involved in the creation of a pro-Soviet communist government in Poland.
 In 1942, the communist Polish Workers' Party (PPR) created the Gwardia Ludowa (GL, "People's Guard") as a paramilitary force.
 The PPR was the favoured party of the Soviets in Poland and received the bulk of its aid.
 Along with a portion of the National Armed Forces, this communist-led underground was one of the military resistance organizations in Poland that refused to join the structures of the Polish Underground State, and its military arm, the Home Army (Armia Krajowa).